Miguel Algarín: Nuyorican Poets Café

-Algarín, Miguel Piñero, Pedro Pietri, and other poets rented a location on East 6th street and named it the Nuyorican Poets Café.
+After some time of hosting poets in his apartment, Algarín, Miguel Piñero, Pedro Pietri, and other poets rented a location on East 6th street and named it the Nuyorican Poets Café.
 In 1980, Algarín purchased a building on East 3rd street to expand the café.
 The Café is now a non-profit organization that offers programs which include poetry and prose readings, theatrical and musical performances, and visual arts exhibits.
 It is one of the key cultural institutions of the Nuyorican Movement.
 The Nuyorican Poets Cafe popularized slam poetry.

 The theater has won over 30 "AUDELCO Awards" and was honored with an Obie grant for excellence in theater.
 Of the screenplays read in the theater, 40 have been turned into films.
 The Latin jam session which is celebrated at the Café has been a weekly "Critics Choice" at the New York Press for six consecutive years.
 The Café also has a radio broadcast on WBAI, where Algarín started the broadcast with his signature "We're live from the Nuyorican Poets Café".

 Algarín played an important role in the spread of Nuyorican literature by compiling, with Miguel Piñero, its first anthology Nuyorican Poetry: An Anthology of Puerto Rican Words and Feelings.
 He also founded a publishing house called the Nuyorican Press, which only published one book, his own Mongo Affair.
 He also helped launch Arte Public Press, which became a leading publishing house for Nuyorican works.

 Principally known as a poet, Algarín's books include Mongo Affair, On Call (1980), Body Bee Calling from the 21st Century (1982), Time's Now/Ya es tiempo (1985), and Love Is Hard Work: Memorias de Loisaida/Poems (1997, Lower East Side Memories/Poems).
 He also published anthologies of works that were performed at the Nuyorican Poets Café, including Aloud: Voices from the Nuyorican Poets Café (1994) which he co-edited with Bob Holman.
 He was the editor of Action: The Nuyorican Café Theatre Festival and co-editor of Aloud.
 Among his award-winning poetry books are Time's Now/Ya Es Tiempo and Love is Hard Work.